<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Germanfest Picnic: Enjoy German food, music, a Biergarten and more at this yearly fest.
 Kids have their own Kid Zone.

-• Young’s Dairy in Springfield: an iconic location with petting zoo and to-die-for homemade ice cream
+• Young’s Jersey Dairy: Iconic location with petting zoo and delicious ice cream made with milk from their own herd.

-• The annual Air Force Marathon is hosted here, with 5k, 10k, half marathon and full marathon events.
+• The annual Air Force Marathon is hosted in the Dayton area, with 5k, 10k, half marathon and full marathon events.

 Military Spouse Connections At Wright-Patterson AFB

-Military spouses will find plenty of places to plug in at Wright-Patt.
-Whether you’re looking to further your career, find new volunteer opportunities, or continue your education, you can connect before you even arrive!
+Military spouses at Wright-Patt will discover many opportunities for involvement.
+Whether you’re looking to further your career, find new volunteer opportunities, or continue your education, you can connect before you even arrive.

 Wright-Patterson Spouses Clubs: WPAFB has several private organizations for military spouses, including the WPAFB Enlisted Spouses’ Club, the WPAFB Officer Spouses’ Club, and an International Spouses Group.

-WPAFB Military and Family Support Center: a wealth of employment assistance information and resources.
+WPAFB Military and Family Support Center: a wealth of employment assistance information and resources for military families.

 Higher education near WPAFB: Sinclair Community College, Central Michigan University, Clark State Community College, Strayer University, University of Dayton, and Wright State University.